 We provide scheduled transportation to local physician’s offices, educational sessions, area grocery and discount stores.
 Many of our vehicles are wheelchair accessible.

-The internet cafe is a comfortable place to visit with friends.
+The Library is a comfortable place to visit with friends.
 Stay in touch with family and friends through Skype or private email on one of two workstations.
-Wi-Fi and a variety of beverages are available in the Internet Cafe.
+Wi-Fi is available in the Library.

 Presbyterian Village features two conveniently located beauty/barber salons.
 Looking good leads to feeling good.

-Fitness options include wheelchair ballet in the Health Care Center, exercise class in the Lodge and an the exercise room that is always open.
+Wellness options include wheelchair ballet in the Health Care Center, exercise class in the Lodge, Tai Chi classes, and an exercise room that is always open.
 Transportation to aquatic classes is available.

 We offer a wide array of therapy services within the rehabilitation program.
 These programs are supervised by licensed therapist to provide excellent optimal goals.